 Pocket parts to the volumes are mailed out annually.
 A list of the latest pocket parts for all volumes is included in the annual mailing, but it is not posted on the Web site.
 To get a copy of this list, or for other questions, call ALI at 800-253-6379.

-Electronic Access: Current restatements are available on Lexis (2NDARY;RESTAT) and Westlaw (REST).
+Electronic Access: Current restatements are available on Lexis (2NDARY;RESTAT), Westlaw (REST) and HeinOnline in the "American Law Institute Library."
 The ALI posts a list of Lexis and Westlaw database names.
-Restatements are also available in PDF format in the "American Law Institute Library" on HeinOnline (subscription only).

 Annotations: Each Restatement section is followed by extensive annotations.
 For even more, you can Shepardize Restatement sections on Lexis.